tock/tock-www/_posts/2018-03-21-peripheral-management.md

-idea is that certain memory address are not backed by memory that you can read and write, but rather hardware peripherals that will perform certain actions: write this address to send a radio packet, read that address to get an ADC sample result, etc. In practice, this means that code normally models a peripheral as an array of words in memory at a certain location:
+idea is that certain memory address are not backed by memory that you can read and write, but rather hardware peripherals that will perform certain actions: write this address to send a radio packet, read that address to get an ADC sample result, etc. In practice, this means that code usually models a peripheral as an array of words in memory at a certain location:

 ```rust